Koed00/django-q/docs/install.rst

     $ python manage.py migrate

--  Make sure you have a `Redis <http://redis.io/>`__ server running somewhere
+-  Make sure you have a `Redis <http://redis.io/>`__ server running somewhere and know how to connect to it.

 .. _configuration:

 Configuration
 -------------

-Configuration is handled via the `Q_CLUSTER` dictionary in your :file:`settings.py`
+Configuration is handled via the ``Q_CLUSTER`` dictionary in your :file:`settings.py`

 .. code:: python